Avpq/QR-Code/README.md

 ## 📝 Configuration & Customization

-- To change default QR settings (version, box size, border), edit the parameters in the `qrcode.QRCode(...)` constructor inside `main.py`.
+- To change default QR settings edit the parameters in the `qrcode.QRCode(...)` constructor inside `main.py`.
 - To style the GUI further, open `QRCodeGUI.ui` in Qt Designer and make adjustments then save.

 ## 🤝 Contributing

 Feel free to open issues or submit pull requests.
-For major changes, please discuss what you’d like to change via an issue first.
+For major changes, please discuss what you’d like to change via an issue first or send me an [e-mail](avisahai96@gmail.com).

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 <br>
 PS --> This is my 1st project and so has more of comments than code ;))